stackql/stackql/docs/registry_contribution.md

 ### 4. Iterate and verify that `stackql` works as expected against your new provider.

-Iterate upon steps 2 and 3 until API coverage and functionality fulfil your requirements.
+Iterate upon steps 2 and 3 until API coverage and functionality fulfill your requirements.

 ### 5. Submit a Pull Request against the Provider Registry repository.